atlassian-labs/compiled/.changeset/few-bulldogs-sin.md

 '@compiled/babel-plugin': patch
 ---

-fix props not filtering out in template
+Ensure props are not displayed as HTML attributes, unless they are valid attributes